 - Researchers call the mass disappearance Colony Collapse Disorder, and they estimate that nearly one-third of all honeybee colonies in the country have vanished.

 - Over the past decade, dozens of published, peer-reviewed studies have linked bee declines to pesticide use resulting in the European Union implementing a two-year ban on the use of certain pesticides called neonicotinoids in 2013.
 Neonicotinoids are 10,000 times more toxic to bees than other insecticides.

-The production of pesticides is an energy-intensive process that uses significant amounts of electricity, resulting in the release of carbon dioxide, a greenhouse gas.
+The energy-intensive production of pesticides uses significant amounts of electricity, resulting in the release of carbon dioxide, a greenhouse gas.

 - Production of pesticides for agricultural purposes alone results in the release of 72 million tons of carbon dioxide.
-To put this in perspective, this number is equal to the carbon dioxide emissions associated with the yearly use of 15,000,000 passenger vehicles.
+To put this in perspective, this number equals the annual carbon dioxide emissions released by 15,000,000 passenger vehicles.

 For More Information

 Reducing Climate Impact: Learn about our programs that help you reduce your contribution to climate change.
 Learn More

 Preserving Water Quality: Learn about our programs that work to preserve water quality.
 Learn More

 What You Can Do: For tips on what you can do in your own home and community to protect the environment.
 Learn More